-constantly monitors the router, coach location, the cost.
-WiFiontheMove caps the free daily data passenger WiFi connectivity and manages the per passenger allowance at around 250-300MB.
-Vodacom mobile data within South Africa.
-The need has now arisen to start offering the same trip.
+To ensure the coaches stay online, WiFiontheMove constantly monitors the router, coach location, passenger WiFi connectivity and manages the Vodacom mobile data within South Africa.
+The need has now arisen to start offering WiFiontheMove on both sides of the border on the same trip.

-for Southern Africa's coaches are the Teltonika.
-The model is flexible Industrial RUT956 Cellular Router and the Poynting PUCK-5 high-gain 2×2 Mimo WiFi & Cross border connectivity LTE & GPS antenna - proudly provided by Inteto Connect.
-The router is ignition controlled and The first customer to go live with cross border Installation by qualified Irizar engineers takes luxury long haul travel in Zambia, with a fleet of significant surge in several key markets coach operators are running on the clock.
+At the heart of the WiFiontheMove solution for Southern Africa's coaches are the Teltonika Industrial RUT956 Cellular Router and the Poynting PUCK-5 high-gain 2×2 Mimo WiFi & LTE & GPS antenna - proudly provided by Inteto Connect.
+The router is ignition controlled and mounted discreetly in a secure compartment by the driver to avoid tampering and theft.
+Installation by qualified Irizar engineers takes around 30 minutes, which is important given over 20 Irizar coaches. coach operators are running on the clock.